FlipsideCrypto/avalanche-models/models/doc_descriptions/general/__overview__.md

 {% docs __overview__ %}

-# Welcome to the Flipside Crypto Avalanche Models Documentation!
+# Welcome to the Flipside Crypto Avalanche C-Chain Models Documentation!

 # NOTE: Data is in 'lite mode' - meaning, histrorical data has not yet been backfilled.
 Please see `min(block_timestamp)`